 The Journey and Vision of Moonstone

-Initially a home based business, Moonstone Creation was created in June 2009 and was owned and operated by Yvonne Jobin, a long-time Indigenous artisan.
-Her daughter, Amy (now part owner) laughs: “I jokingly accredit my existence to moose hide.
-Without moose hide, my mom wouldn’t be able to make jackets, she wouldn’t be able to raise me”.
+Initially a home-based business, Moonstone Creation was founded in June 2009, owned and operated by Yvonne Jobin, a long-time Indigenous artisan.
+Her daughter, Amy (now part owner) laughs: “I jokingly accredit my existence to moose hide—without moose hide, my mom wouldn’t be able to make jackets, she wouldn’t be able to raise me.”
 Without the help of grants or loans, Moonstone Creation started on a shoe-string budget.

 Moonstone showcases over 50 Indigenous artists across Western Canada.
 Amy highlights one of the traits that make this business so unique as a retail storefront:

-Amy also credits our team at Business Link for providing solutions to their bookkeeping and taxation challenges which was “so valuable and really needed”.
+Amy also credits our team at Business Link for providing solutions to their bookkeeping and taxation challenges which were “so valuable and really needed.”

 One of the successes that Amy is most proud of is that her mother, Yvonne, is an adult educator who reaches thousands of people through their business.
-Indigenous culture and teachings are traditionally based on orality and storytelling, and is passed on through generations.
+Indigenous culture and teachings are traditionally based on orality and storytelling and are passed on through generations.
 Yvonne shares her great knowledge with both the Indigenous and non-Indigenous community alike.

-Moonstone offers a little advice for others entrepreneurs:
+Moonstone offers a little advice for other entrepreneurs:

 - Always be available and answer questions in a courteous way.